qdread/SEAStats/brms_crash_course/simple_brms_install_instructions.md

 # Getting Bayesian model software to work in R

 My preferred setup for Bayesian models in R is to use the [brms][brms] modeling package. [brms][brms] is a R interface that allows you to write multilevel models with simple code that has similar syntax to the common mixed-model package [lme4][lme4].
-"Behind the scenes" it fits a Bayesian model with the software [Stan][Stan] that has a state-of-the-art algorithm coded in C++ for quickly and efficiently sampling posterior distributions.
+"Behind the scenes" it fits a Bayesian model with the software [Stan][stan] that has a state-of-the-art algorithm coded in C++ for quickly and efficiently sampling posterior distributions.
 There are two different packages that integrate between Stan and R, and you can specify which one to use in **brms**.
 While the default is [rstan][rstan], the best option which makes the models run the fastest is [CmdStanR][cmdstanr].
 So in order to get **brms** working in R, you need to not only install **brms** but also install Stan and [CmdStanR][cmdstanr] on your system.
 Then you have to set up everything so that all those pieces of software can communicate with each other.

 I want to give props to Paul B&uuml;rkner, the developer of `brms`, and all the developers of `Stan` including Andrew Gelman, Bob Carpenter, and lots of other hard-working people.
 Their hard work makes our life easier and our stats better!